AdobeDocs/commerce-merchant-services.en/help/product-recommendations/events.md

 ### Events

 The [Adobe Commerce Storefront Event Collector](https://developer.adobe.com/commerce/services/shared-services/storefront-events/collector/#quick-start) lists all the events deployed to your storefront.
-From that list, however, there is a subset of events specific to [!DNL Product Recommendations].
-These events collect data when shoppers interact with recommendation units on the storefront and power the metrics used to help you analyze how well your recommendations are performing.
+In that list, there is a subset of events specific to [!DNL Product Recommendations].
+These events collect data when shoppers interact with recommendation units on the storefront and power the metrics to analyze how well your recommendations are performing.

 | Event | Description |
 | --- | --- |